2023–24 Villanova Wildcats men's basketball team

 The 2023–24 Villanova Wildcats men's basketball team represented Villanova University in the 2023–24 NCAA Division I men's basketball season.
 Led by coach Kyle Neptune in his second season as a head coach, the Wildcats played their home games at the Finneran Pavilion on the school's campus in the Philadelphia suburb of Villanova, Pennsylvania and Wells Fargo Center as members of the Big East Conference.

 Previous season

 The Wildcats finished the 2022–23 season 17–17, 10–10 in Big East play, to tie for sixth place.
 They defeated Georgetown in the opening round of the 2023 Big East tournament before losing to Creighton in the quarterfinals.
-The Wildcats received an at-large bit to the NIT, losing in the first round to Liberty.
-This season became the first time they missed the NCAA tournament since 2011–12, and first time since joining the Big East Conference.
+The Wildcats received an at-large bid to the NIT, losing in the first round to Liberty.
+This season was the first time they missed the NCAA tournament since 2011–12, and first time since joining the Big East Conference.